openethereum/openethereum.github.io/FAQ.md

 cargo build --release && cp target/release/parity /usr/local/bin
 ```

+###### How do I do a cross-build for ARM/Raspberry Pi?
+See the documentation for [docker build for ARM](https://github.com/ethcore/parity-snappy/wiki/Docker-build-for-ARM-ARM64).

 ###### Why doesn't `--geth` option work?
 It's only available on version 1.2 and above.
 Check `parity --version` to make sure you're not on an older version.